 Kenneth B. Pollock

-Ken Pollock is a public finance attorney with over two decades of experience in public finance transactions.
+Ken Pollock is a public finance attorney with over 25 years of experience in public finance transactions.
 He regularly serves as bond counsel, as disclosure counsel, and as counsel to underwriters, issuers, borrowers, trustees, banks, and credit enhancers in tax-exempt and taxable financings for governmental and private entities.

 Biography – View PDF Bio